Mr-Competent/Simple-Employee-Leave-Management-System-in-Oracle/README.md

 Simple employee leave management system in Oracle in cli

 ### tables-and-procedures.sql
--contains tables, views, procedures, triggers.
+    contains tables, views, procedures, triggers.

 ### inserting-and-updating.sql
--inserting data and updating data
+    inserting data and updating data

 ### basic-syntax.sql
--basic syntax for tables and views
+    basic syntax for tables and views

 ### new-user.sql
--creation of new user
+    creation of new user
--creation of views
+    creation of views
--creation of help procedure
+    creation of help procedure